Installing and building rocSOLVER#

 sudo apt-get install rocsolver

 The rocSOLVER source code is hosted on GitHub.
-Download the code and checkout the desired branch using:
+Download the code and checkout the desired branch using these commands:

 cd rocSOLVER

-To build from source, some external dependencies such as CMake and Python are required.
-Additionally, if the library clients are to be built (by default they are not), then LAPACK and GoogleTest will be also required.
-(The library clients, rocsolver-test and rocsolver-bench, provide the infrastructure for testing and benchmarking rocSOLVER.
-For more details see the rocSOLVER clients How-To).
+To build from source, external dependencies, such as CMake and Python, are required.
+Additionally, if you are building the library clients (which are not built by default), LAPACK and GoogleTest are also required.

 ./install.sh --help